mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 In addition to the [timeout](#timeout_and_error) used in journey activities, there is also a global journey timeout which is not displayed in the interface and cannot be changed.

 This global timeout stops the progress of individuals in the journey **30 days** after they enter.
-This timeout is reduced to **7 days** with Healthcare Shield and Privacy and Security Shield add-on offerings.
+This timeout is reduced to **7 days** with Healthcare Shield add-on offering.
 This means that an individual's journey cannot last longer than 30 days (or 7 days).
 After this timeout period, the individual's data is deleted.
 Individuals still flowing in the journey at the end of the timeout period will be stopped and they will not be taken into account in reporting.
 You could therefore see more people entering the journey than exiting.

 >[!NOTE]
 >